Our Social Purpose:

 By building social capital we can increase the voice of those most marginalised in society, and value their experience positively.

-Committed to social justice in our democracy I am a volunteer prison mentor.
+Committed to social justice in our democracy I am a former volunteer prison mentor.

 Welcome to MutualGain – I look forward to learning with you.